-Complaints may be filed at the office of the Maine Human Rights Commission, 51 State House Station, Augusta, Maine 04333-0051.
+Complaints may be filed at the office of the Maine Human Rights Commission, 51 State House Station, Augusta, Maine 04333-0051, or at any of its field offices.

 E. How to file

 Complaints may be filed in person or by mail by filling out a form provided by the Commission and shall be under oath.